pluralsight/guides/draft/front-end-javascript/filter-components-in-angularjs/article.md

     {{ currency_expression | currency : symbol : fractionSize}}
     ```

-    * Here, currency expression is the numerical value that will be formated by curency filter to display numerical value as price with currency symbol.
+    * Here, currency expression is the numerical value that will be formated by currency filter to display numerical value as price with currency symbol.

     * Second parameter after the pipe expression is a name of filter component i.e `currency`.

-    * `symbol` and `fractionSize` are the options value.
+    * `symbol` and `fractionSize` are the option values.

     * `symbol` is to put your locale currency symbol to format the number to price and `fractionSize` is a number of decimal placed to round the price.